tmbdev-tutorials/das2024-keynote/presentation.md

 <br>
 <br>

-## Types of Tasks involved in LLM Answers
+## Types of Tasks Involved in LLM Answers

 - knowledge of facts ("Lincoln was president")
 - knowledge of meta-facts ("this fact is true according to...")
+- knowledge of erroneous/counterfactual beliefs ("The Prussian Army cannot reach Waterloo in time, according to Napoleon in 1815.")
 - ability to reason ("Lincoln was a US citizen because he was president.")
   - reasoning can be imitated with factual knowledge
-- ability to recall verbating ("please quote ...")
+- ability to recall verbatim ("please quote ...")

 ## MMLU Examples of Multiple-Choice Questions